What is the European Accessibility Act?

 Why does it matter for UX?

-UX is all about making digital experiences smooth, enjoyable, and user-friendly.
-The EAA means that accessibility is no longer just a “nice to have” — it’s a must-have.
+UX is all about making digital experiences easy and fun to use.
+With the EAA, accessibility isn’t just a bonus anymore, it’s a must.

-- Clear communication is key: Think about screen readers, keyboard navigation, and color contrast to make sure content is readable and easy to navigate.
+- Clear communication is key: Think about screen readers, keyboard navigation, and colour contrast to make sure content is easy to find and use.

 What kind of digital products are affected?